TL;DR

 Standard private health cover is designed for acute conditions—illnesses or injuries that are short-term and curable.
 Head lice treatment itself, being an over-the-counter affair, is not typically a "claimable" event.
 You wouldn't send your pharmacy receipt to your insurer.

-However, the real value of a good PMI policy in situations like this lies in one of its most popular features: rapid access to a private GP.
+However, the real value of a good PMI policy in situations like this lies in one of its most popular features: faster access, where available, to a private GP.

 Many modern PMI policies include a digital or virtual GP service, often available 24/7.
 This can be a lifeline for worried parents.